List of MPs in 2019-2024 parliament not standing in General Election

 – Sir Jeffrey Donaldson, Lagan Valley (first elected 1997; formerly DUP)

-– Jonathan Edwards, Carmarthen East & Dinefwr (first elected 2010; formerly Plaid Cymru)
+– Jonathan Edwards, Carmarthen East and Dinefwr (first elected 2010; formerly Plaid Cymru)

 – Conor McGinn, St Helens North (first elected 2015; formerly Labour)